 How often do you look for images for classroom projects, presentations, blogs and websites?
 But of course you are concerned that you don’t want to use images in your work you may not have permission to use.
-Using a search engine like Google to find an image does not tell you whether it is free for your use.
-You could use an image search tool such as Flickr (and this post shows how to find images where users have given permission to use them, and also shows tps for how to easily attribute the images used).
+Using a search engine like Google or Bing to find an image can, in a couple of clicks, tell you whether it is free for your use.
+You could also use an image search tool such as Flickr.

 Many people now upload images and apply a Creative Commons licence to their images granting use to others – for a full explanation of what that means, as well as a link to a Creative Commons image search tool, click here.

 What does Creative Commons mean? – this is a visual infographic poster about what the various types of Creative Commons licences mean for users of images with each designation.

 Simple CC Flickr Search is a search tool by John Johnston for user-uploaded shared images on Flickr where the images have been uploaded by users as being Creative Commons – on this search site all you do is enter the search term, then choose your selected image, and the embed code which appears for your use on a website or blog or elsewhere will include automatic attribution text for that image to the source of the image.
 There is also a Stamp tool which lets you copy the image with a panel along the bottom which provides the source attribution – useful for adding to print documents.
 And in addition when you find an image there is a link to further edit the image in an online image editor.

 And below are some image collections for education – each site clearly states how the images can be used, and how they should be credited.
 And they all have categories of images as well as being searchable.